 Generations of Craftsmanship

 I often say I was born under a piano.
-My great-grandfather was a pianist in silent movies.
-He then reinvented himself as a piano tuner taking up the trade I now enjoy.
+My great-grandfather was a hobbyist composer and professional pianist in the silent movies.
+As sound was introduced in film, he reinvented himself as a piano tuner taking up the trade I now enjoy.
 My father is also a piano in the UK and my brothers both tune.
-Pianos have been an inspiration in my life, and I am thankful for them as a pianist and as a technician.
-A very interesting instrument from all angles.
+Pianos have been an inspiration in my life, and I am thankful for them as a pianist and as a technician — an interesting instrument from all angles.

 I tune pianos in the greater Houston area from inside Beltway 8 to outside areas.
 For information contact me for a quote.